femoroacetabular impingement

 • Stiffness in the groin, hip, or thigh

-• Groin or hip pain—especially after running, exercise, or sitting for extended periods of time
+• Groin or hip pain—especially after running, exercising, or sitting for extended periods of time

 • Difficulty flexing the hip beyond a right angle